iantruslove/cucumber-and-page-object-presentation/README.md

-Serious JavaScript
+Cucumber and Page Objects presentation
 ===============================

-A Deck.js presentation for UCAR SEA 2013.
+A presentation for NSIDC developers.
+Live version online at http://iantruslove.github.com/cucumber-and-page-object-presentation